-- Metadata lookups: given an identifier, the API can provide a host of related information, from country of manufacture, through an anonymised version of the identifier, through to imagery for the item that is represented.
+- Lookups: given an identifier, the API can provide a host of related information, from country of manufacture, through an anonymised version of the identifier, through to imagery for the item that is represented.

-- Metadata identification: given a particular value without context, the API can identify what type of identifier it is, and consequently how to analyse it further.
+- Identification: given a particular value without context, the API can identify what type of identifier it is, and consequently how to analyse it further.

-- Metadata enrichment: given several identifiers for a device, the API can triangulate its way to providing even more lookup information than would ordinarily be possible.
+- Enrichment: given several identifiers for a device, the API can triangulate its way to providing even more lookup information than would ordinarily be possible.

 - Advanced functionality: device fraud detection, auto-completion, firmware analysis, and Apple GSX API integration.

 - Learninf more about the provenance of a device, from the manufacturer, SIM issue location, or even white-listing and locking